 Some of our directors also moved on in 2021, including Liz Lunney and Sarah Elder-Chamanara.
 Dean Koeller is also leaving the board after the AGM.
 We’re so appreciative of their time, expertise and passion for our organization.
 As a board, we wish them every success in the future and look forward to seeing how they continue to contribute to our wider community.

 Thank you for the opportunity to serve.
 I look forward to staying on as a director on the board.
 I love this organization and the opportunities for leadership, volunteerism and community-mindedness it creates every day.
 Here’s to many great years ahead!

 The Youth Central Board of Directors is responsible for ensuring that the mission and vision of Youth Central are being fulfilled through strong leadership, effective planning, and sound fiscal management.
 Thank you to the Youth Central Board of Directors for their hard work, dedication, and enthusiasm.

-Board Chair: Matt Grant – Manager Canadian Government Affairs, Enbridge Inc.
+Chair: Matt Grant – Manager, Low Carbon Development, Enbridge Inc.